 William J. McDonald was initially elected to the Board in October 2007.
-Mr. McDonald is Executive Vice President, Brand Management of Capital One Financial Corporation, having held that position since 1998.
+Mr. McDonald is the managing partner of Wild Irishman Advisory, LLC, a marketing consulting firm.
+Prior to that, he was Executive Vice President, Brand Management of Capital One Financial Corporation, having held that position from 1998 until his retirement in 2013.

-The Board believes that Mr. McDonald's service in various senior executive marketing positions contributes significant experience and expertise in marketing and related disciplines.
+The Board believes that Mr. McDonald's service in various senior executive marketing positions contributes significant experience and expertise in brand development, marketing and related disciplines.